0.x postThis post uses the 0.x package names and APIs. For the current release see the 1.x docs and the migration guide.

 });

-const output = await reviewer.toBuffer();applyReview is fault-tolerant — individual failures are collected in result.errors instead of throwing, so one bad paragraph index doesn't break the review.
+const output = await reviewer.toBuffer();applyReview collects individual failures in result.errors instead of throwing for the whole review, so one bad paragraph index does not discard every other edit.

-getContentAsText()returns[index] textformat, no JSON escaping issues - Robust matching — handles smart quotes, whitespace variations, LLM truncation
+getContentAsText()returns[index] textfor model prompts - Resilient matching: handles smart quotes, whitespace variations, LLM truncation

 Full DocxReviewer API reference